swiftwasm/blog.swiftwasm.org/Content/posts/update-02-october-2020.md

 ## JavaScriptKit

 [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) had a few important updates in October so far.
-Most importantly, now that [#91](https://github.com/swiftwasm/JavaScriptKit/pull/91) by [@kateinoigakukun](https://github.com/kateinoigakukun) was merged, JavaScriptKit no longer uses unsafe flags in its `Package.swift`.
+Most importantly, now that PR [#91](https://github.com/swiftwasm/JavaScriptKit/pull/91) by [@kateinoigakukun](https://github.com/kateinoigakukun) was merged, JavaScriptKit no longer uses unsafe flags in its `Package.swift`.
 The use of unsafe flags was a big problem for us, as it breaks dependency resolution due to strict checks that SwiftPM applies.
 If any package in your dependency